Hesperian Health Guides

 Depending on where and how much of the bowel is removed, the surgery may also include a temporary or permanent colostomy.
 In a colostomy, the surgeon stitches an opening in a healthy part of the intestine to an opening in the abdomen so stool can bypass the part where the cancer was removed and go directly into a container, usually a bag outside the body.
 As treatment and surgery techniques for colon and rectal cancers improve, fewer colostomies are needed.

 When cancer affects the main part of the womb (uterus), it is called uterine cancer.
 When cancer affects the opening of the womb, it is called cervical cancer.
 Cervical cancer is a very common, slow-growing cancer that is very treatable if found early.
 And with good health care programs, it could be prevented altogether.

-HPV, a common virus passed through sexual contact (see Genital Problems and Infections – in development), is the main cause of cervical cancer.
+HPV, a common virus passed through sexual contact (see Sexually Transmitted Infections), is the main cause of cervical cancer.
 HPV is so common that most men and women get it eventually.
 Only some types of HPV lead to cancer.

 A vaccine against HPV prevents most of the cancer-causing types of this virus (there are many types).
 A vaccination program for all girls and boys in your community can greatly reduce the number of women who will get cervical cancer, but it will not eliminate this cancer altogether.
 Screening so it can be found and treated early is most important.
 Both screening and treatment for cervical cancer are easy to do and very successful.

 Cervical cancer is common in women who have HIV because their immune systems cannot fight infections well.
 It is very important for women with HIV to get tested for cervical cancer regularly — once a year, if possible.